okta/okta.github.io/_source/_use_cases/api_access_management/choosing-a-flow.md

 Why is the authorization code included in this list with the tokens?
 Because some flows have the user enter their username and password, which you don't want to share with other entities, so the authorization code is used for the duration of the flow.

-Once you know the flow you want, you can specify the correction response type:
+Once you know the flow you want, you can specify the correction response type or combination of types:

 | Response Type | ID Token | Access Token | Refresh Token | Authorization Code |
 |:--------------|:---------|:-------------|:--------------|:-------------------|